 - Grammarly Premium monthly subscription is priced at $29.95 per month.

 - Grammarly Premium quarterly subscription costs $19.98 per month, billed as a single payment of $59.95.

 - Grammarly Premium annual subscription is priced at $11.66 per month, billed as a single payment of $139.95.

 You can also send your writing to a human proofreader for between 0.02 and 0.12 cents per word, depending on how soon you need it done.

 ProWritingAid is a trainer intended to improve your writing style, but you can use it as an online spell checker and grammar checker.

-This spelling checker includes plug-ins that integrate into other writing applications like Word.
+This spelling checker includes plug-ins that integrate into other writing applications like Word and Scrivener.